 The tax is reported on the excise tax return.
 There are two separate lines on the return to report each HST rate.

 Petroleum products measured on a per barrel basis are subject to a per barrel (42 gallons) rate according to the table below.
 For these products, use the Hazardous Substance Tax by Volume line.

 Tax rate per barrel

-Note: Beginning July 1, 2020, the per barrel rate on petroleum products will be adjusted for inflation on July 1 each year.
+Note: The per barrel rate on petroleum products will be adjusted for inflation on July 1 each year.

 Examples of products not easily measured on a per barrel basis